microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 ## Create a VSTS Build to Build Docker Images

-In this task you will create a VSTS build definition that will create two containers (a mysql database container as well as a tomcat container for running the MyShuttle2 site).
-The build will publish the containers to the Azure Container Registry you just created.
+In this task you will create a VSTS build definition that will create two containers (a MySql database container as well as a Tomcat container for running the MyShuttle2 site).
+The build will publish the containers to the Azure Container Registry that you just created.

 1. Connect to the virtual machine with the user credentials which you specified when creating the VM in Azure.